Maine State Beekeepers Association

 August:

 The colony is now just past its peak population and starting to raise larva that are destined to become winter bees.
 As the population of bees decreases in preparation for winter, it is important to keep an eye on mite levels which will continue increasing.
 Sample colonies for varroa mites using sugar or alcohol roll and if Varroa are detected above threshold, apply mite treatments.
 Make sure you follow the label instructions if you have honey supers on the hive.
-The last honey flow (goldenrod) usually starts in August so super hives as needed.
-Unite weak hives and position brood and honey stores in anticipation of winter.
-Check the status of your queens, there is still time to re-queen if there is a problem.
-Keep an eye on smaller hives for signs of robbing.

 September:

-The year is starting to wind down.
-The queen has drastically reduced her egg laying and the hive is making its last foraging push before winter.
-If weather permits sample colonies for varroa mites one final time mid-September.
-It is not unusual to have a spike in varroa mite populations during this month as surrounding hives collapse from varroa infestations and mites migrate into your hives (called the “mite bomb” effect).
-Make sure you follow the label instructions if you have honey supers on the hive.
-Harvest any extra honey produced during the fall honey flow and remove empty/partially filled supers mid-September.
+Harvest any extra honey produced during the fall honey flow and remove empty/partially filled supers by mid-September.
 Extract only ripe (capped) honey.
-Partially filled supers should be fed back to the bees above the inner cover.
+Partially filled frames should be fed back to the bees above the inner cover.
 Reduce entrances and feed heavy (2:1) syrup or frames of honey to hives low on honey stores.
 Take measures to prevent robbing.
-Make plans for attending the MSBA Annual Meeting in October.

 October: